ABC News' Polling Methodology and Standards

 Cell phone and landline samples are produced by Survey Sampling Inc. of Shelton, Conn.
 For landline interviews, SSI selects a sample of landline households in the continental United States via random digit dialing, in which all landline telephone numbers, listed and unlisted, have an equal probability of selection.
 Landline numbers are drawn proportionate to their estimated distribution in the country???s nine Census divisions.

-SSI starts with a database of all listed telephone numbers, updated on a four- to six-week rolling basis, 25 percent of listings at a time.
-This database of directory-listed numbers is then used to determine all active blocks ??? contiguous groups of 100 phone numbers for which more than one residential number is listed.
+SSI starts with a database of all listed landline telephone numbers, updated on a four- to six-week rolling basis, 25 percent of listings at a time.
+This database of directory-listed numbers is then used to determine all active blocks ??? as we define it, contiguous groups of 100 phone numbers for which more than one residential number is listed.
 All possible numbers in active blocks are added to the random digit database.

-Cell phone numbers also have an equal probability of selection in the ABC sample.
-To produce these samples, SSI begins with the latest monthly listing of every existing telephone area code and exchange.
+For the cell phone sample, SSI begins with a monthly listing of every existing telephone area code and exchange.
 About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include cell phone numbers, either solely or on a shared basis with landline numbers.
-All such cell-inclusive 1,000-blocks are included for sampling purposes.
-For numbers that are not 1,000-block pooled, cell phone service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.

 Each 100-block is assigned to a county based on the billing coordinates of the exchange.
 The database is sorted by county code, carrier name and 100-block.
 A sampling interval is determined by dividing the universe of eligible 100-blocks by the desired sample size.
 From a random start within the first sampling interval, a systematic nth selection of 100-blocks is performed and a 2-digit random number between 00 and 99 is appended to each selected 100-block stem.